 Aim 2.
-Test N-by-W response phenotypes and transcriptome across 10 Brachypodium varieties with varying drought sensitivity.
-This aim will test the N-by-W responses – phenotypes and transcriptome- using a 2x2 NxW matrix, as we did for rice varieties (Swift.
-2019)(2).
-We will perform this using a select panel of 10 Brachy lines which were classified as tolerant (TOL), INT (Intermediate), or susceptible (SUS) to the drought conditions imposed during the drought screens (Fisher et al 2016)(3).
+Test N-by-W response phenotypes and transcriptome across 15 Brachypodium varieties with varying drought sensitivity.
+This aim will test the N-by-W responses – phenotypes and transcriptome- using a 2x2 NxW matrix, as we did for rice varieties (2).
+We will perform this using a select panel of 15 Brachy lines which were classified as tolerant (TOL), intermediate (INT), or susceptible (SUS) to the drought conditions imposed during the drought screens (3).
 The data generated in this aim, will be used to fuel the machine learning pipeline in Aim 3 - which will rank genes based on their importance in being able to predict the phenotypes -e.g. biomass, NUE, and WUE of Brachy lines based solely on gene expression.

 Aim 3.
-Using XG Boosting to predict phenotypes based on N-by-W responsive genes(12)

-Rationale: Using the matched phenotypic and transcriptomic data N-by-W responses across the 10 Brachypodium lines, we present a pipeline to infer a complex trait from transcript abundance.
-This approach can be applied to any other organisms as an approach to uncover novel genes involved in any physiological trait.

-Preliminary Results: We recently successfully used the conserved N-response data from Arabidopsis and maize as in input to XGBoost (Friedman JH.
-Greedy function approximation: a gradientboosting machine.
-Annals of Statistics.
-2001;29(5):44.) , a gradient boosting framework based on decision tree algorithm, to train a machine learning model that could predict NUE using gene expression values as features (Fig. 2B).
-Gradient boosting is more robust to multicollinearity when features show strong correlation with other (combination of) features.
-The performance of XGBoost has been demonstrated by a series of kaggle winning solutions as well as KDD Cup winners (REF).
-For both species, we partitioned the datasets into training (n-1 genotype) and testing (the left-out genotype) (Fig. 2B) and used the training data to optimize the NUE models (Fig. 4B).
-Next, we used the trained models to predict NUE for the left-out genotype.
-To evaluate the model performance, we computed the correlation between the actual NUE in the test set and the predicted NUE.
-For maize, the median Pearson’s correlation coefficient (PCC) for the sixteen NUE models was 0.78.
-This is higher than the median PCC of models using randomly selected 274 genes (0.69, p value = 0.01), suggesting that the performance was not simply due to number reduction.
+Using ensemble machine learning methods to predict phenotypes based on N-by-W responsive genes.
+We present a pipeline to infer a complex trait from transcript abundance using the matched phenotypic and transcriptomic data generated in Aim 2.
+We recently successfully used the conserved N-response data from Arabidopsis and maize to infer NUE from transcript abundance using a EXtreme Gradient Boosting algorithm (XGBoost).
+In this aim we will expand and optimize the machine learning pipeline using a suite of linear and non-linear methods because no one single algorithm always works the best for all species and traits (12).
+We will partition the datasets into training (n-1 genotypes) and testing (the left-out genotype) (Fig. 2A) and use the training data to optimize the NUE models (Fig. 2B).
+Next, we will use the trained models to predict NUE for the left-out genotype.
+To evaluate the model performance, we will compute the correlation between actual NUE in the test set and the predicted NUE.
+To prioritize the validation in Aim 4, we will rank the ‘important features’ (i.e. genes) from the top performing algorithms.
+This pipeline will also be run independently for WUE traits.

 Aim 4: Validation of candidate genes for adaptation to growth in low-N/low W soils.
-XGBoost method in Aim 3, will identify a set of ranked importance features (genes) whose N-by-W expression predicts traits such as biomass, NUE, and WUE.
+The result in Aim 3 will identify a set of ranked important features (genes) whose expression values predicts traits such as biomass, NUE, and WUE.
 The top-ranked genes from this list will be functionally validated in Brachypodium at the Wisconsin facility XXXX.
 The functional validation assay will generate transgenic lines that constitutively over-express the candidate gene or mutant lines lacking it, we will grow each line in soil with low-N content spiked with 15N to measure NUE.
 Candidate genes that produce greatest increase in NUE and biomass relative to the wild-type, will be top candidates for introduction into biofuel crops to increase their biomass accumulation in marginal N-poor soils.

 Outcome: This team of scientists who have an established history of extensive collaboration will train students & post-docs in the fields of genomics and machine learning.
 This project will also provide genes that when introduced into biofuel crops will greatly improve their WUE and NUE in arid, N-poor marginal soils.